 10. 86% of marketers consider “ease of use” to be the most crucial factor when evaluating automation tools

-From chatbots to big data, marketers and businesses are looking for the easiest possible way to make their marketing efforts a lot easier.
+From chatbots to big data, marketers, and businesses are looking for the easiest possible way to make their marketing efforts a lot easier.
 It does not come as a surprise that, according to Invespcro, 86% of marketers consider “ease of use” to be the most critical factor when evaluating automation tools.

-Machine learning and artificial intelligence (AI) are two crucial technologies which usage in marketing automation is predicted to grow exponentially in 2021.
+Machine learning and artificial intelligence (AI) are two crucial technologies whose usage in marketing automation is predicted to grow exponentially in 2021.
 Additionally, chatbots, automated social media marketing, and personalized email automation are leading automation trends to look out for in 2021.

 11. According to 65% of marketing influencers, increasing marketing ROI is the top priority for a marketing technology strategy to achieve